JKRPP/Mittelmass/README.md

-# OPD Jurierbogen — self-hosted judging app
+# OPD Mittelmass — self-hosted judging app

 Rooms with share links, per-judge scoresheets, and a chair view that surfaces disagreement.
 FastAPI + SQLite on the server, one static HTML file on the client.